Buerkert/omaha/README.md

 There is also an unofficial [tutorial](https://fman.io/blog/google-omaha-tutorial/).
 Please note that it was written by a third party so we cannot guarantee its availability, accuracy or safety.

 If you want to get into Omaha or need some help, you can drop me a message.
 I've also setup a VM to build the Omaha Client.
+At the moment, the Google Omaha Client does not care about the internet connection.
+There will be future improvements so the client does not download executables when Windows is connected via a mobile connection